12 QUESTIONS Many Golf Schools Hope and Pray You Don't Ask Them

 This is the very first question you should ask because more than 50% of Golf Schools do not have full time Instructors.
 They use subcontractors on a part time, as needed basis.
 Thus the quality of Instructor you receive will be very inconsistent ... even though you may be told that their Instructor works full time for their Golf School.
 Why should you avoid any program with subcontractor Instructors?
 You will see when you read questions 6, 7 and 8.

 Our suggestion: You should ask for the Instructor's name to do a search on Google.
 You will often find that Instructor works for multiple Golf Schools on a part time basis, along with working as an Assistant Pro at a course with other duties besides teaching Golf Schools.
 Although we will not mention the names of these Golf Schools ... they often have the lowest prices as they do not invest in quality Instructors.

 "Do you teach a pre-determined or 'one-size fits all' swing?
 Meaning does everybody learn the same swing?
 And what teaching methods do you use to assure this doesn't happen?"

 Most Golf Instructors will not admit it, but they only teach one type of golf swing.
-Thus each person the Instructor teaches will learn the same golf swing regardless of your ability level or the amount of practice time you have and regardless of your physical abilities.
+Thus each person the Instructor teaches will learn the same golf swing regardless of your ability level, the amount of practice time you have and/or your physical abilities.
 The golf swing you learn should not be limited to only the golf swing that Instructor teaches.